-This offering is based on, among other things, approval by the Company's shareholders at the annual general meeting to be held on April 21, 2021 of resolutions regarding the creation of authorized share capital necessary to source the common shares underlying the ADSs to be sold in this offering, and subject to, among other things, the execution by our board of directors of the share capital increase by which the common shares underlying the ADSs to be sold in this offering.
+This offering is based on, among other things, approval by the Company's shareholders at the annual general meeting to be held on April 21, 2021 of resolutions regarding the creation of authorized share capital necessary to source the common shares underlying the ADSs to be sold in this offering, and subject to, among other things, the execution by our board of directors of the share capital increase by which the common shares underlying the ADSs to be sold in this offering, and the related filings that will need to be made prior to the completion of this offering.
 The issuance of new common shares will become effective upon registration in the commercial register.
 As with all share capital increases in Switzerland, the shareholders' resolutions regarding such share capital increase may be challenged in court within two months after such shareholders' meeting and/or the registration of the capital increase in the commercial register may be blocked temporarily by a preliminary injunction or permanently by order of a competent court.
 Either action would prevent or delay the completion of this offering.